Ladies, if you’ve ever worn Chanel Sycomore, Lancome Hypnose, or Sarah Jessica Parker Covet, you’ve enjoyed the base note of vetiver.

 There’s a reason vetiver is used so commonly in perfume formulas.
 It has grounding aromatherapy and a scent that mingles well with others.
 Though it mixes well with many oils, some are better than others.

-Here are some tips for blending vetiver to create appealing scents:
+Here are some tips for blending vetiver to create the best smelling essential oil blends:

 - Moisturizing body oil: Blend your favorite carrier oil (jojoba, fractionated coconut, rose hip seed, argan, evening primrose, avocado) with three drops each of lavender and palmarosa, and one drop vetiver.